JuliaImages/Images.jl/README.md

 ## Project organization

-Images.jl is increasingly becoming an "umbrella package" that exports a [https://juliaimages.org/latest/pkgs/](set of packages) which are useful for common image processing tasks.
+Images.jl is increasingly becoming an "umbrella package" that exports a [set of packages](https://juliaimages.org/latest/pkgs/) which are useful for common image processing tasks.
 Most of these packages are hosted at [JuliaImages](https://github.com/JuliaImages), [JuliaArrays](https://github.com/JuliaArrays),